Blog

 What is SSO?

-Single Sign-On (SSO) is an authentication method that allows a user to access multiple applications from a single place instead of having to sign in separately to each app.
+Single Sign-On (SSO) is an authentication method that allows users to log in once and gain access to multiple applications without needing to re-authenticate.

-• SAML: An XML-based open standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
+• SAML: An XML-based protocol popular in enterprises, SAML facilitates Single Sign-On by exchanging authentication data between an identity provider (IdP) and a service provider (SP).
+After authenticating with the IdP, users receive a SAML assertion that the SP uses to log them in.

 Pros of SSO